kovzol/geogebra-discovery/docs/technical.md

 ## Splash screen in the web version

 Tomás Recio did an enormous work on popularizing GeoGebra Discovery.
-So the splash screen includes his photo and some acknowledgments in the web version.
+So the splash screen included his photo and some acknowledgments in the web version.
+Later, this has been removed.

 Here there are some technical extensions to fix the amount of time to show the splash screen.
 This does not work well in official GeoGebra.